Employee Travel Expense and Reimbursement

 - College employees without access to a KCTCS procard should contact the college business office and System Office employees should contact Business Services for instructions.

-- If it is impossible or impractical to use a procard, approval for reimbursement from the KCTCS Director of Business Services must be attached.
+- If it is impossible or impractical to use a procard, approval for reimbursement from the KCTCS Assistant Vice President of Business Services/COO must be attached.

 - If a credit card authorization form is required, the cardholder must not include full credit card # (only last 4 digits) nor furnish the 3 digit security code.